 This delicious bread recipe is another winner from our Master Baker Contributor Sasha Hunter.
-I asked Sasha if she had a good sourdough bread recipe for homemade cinnamon raisin bread.
+I asked Sasha if she had a good sourdough bread recipe for homemade cinnamon bread.

 More Sourdough Bread Recipes: